-Q: Katelyn, tell us a little bit about this Self Care thing I see you and many other preaching about.
+Q: Tell us a little bit about your perspective on this Self Care thing I see on your social media, and that you and many others are preaching about.
 What does it mean to you and in your entrepreneurial world?

 KM: If you have been on social media at any point within the last month or so, you’ve most likely seen a surge in the self-care movement.
 You might be thinking that it’s a trend and people wanting to be “trending” on social media, that’s why they are professing a love for self-care.
 Well, stop that train of thought.
 I mean, I understand your thought process, as in our world today, 15 minutes of fame on social media and the number of likes you get or retweets, dictates your importance.
 But really, self-care is essential, not an indulgence, nor a luxury.

 Q: With that being said, how is that that you find time to care for yourself, or what is it that makes you feel like you need to pull back the reins?